 Here is section 61 of chapter 7 of Meditations by Marcus Aurelius in the original Greek and a number of translations.
 This passage is one of my favourites and I wanted to compare how different translators handled it.
 Hays and the Hickses are two much-praised recent translations.
-Casaubon's was the first into English, and Long's was the standard one for several decades.
-(Staniforth says Long's 1862 translation is "admirably correct, as literal as a school crib, and to me at least utterly unreadable.")
+Long’s was the standard for several decades; Staniforth says it is “admirably correct, as literal as a school crib, and to me at least utterly unreadable.”

 Thomas Gataker, 1752: “The art of life resembles more that of the wrestler, than the dancer; since the wrestler must every be ready on his guard, and stand firm against the sudden unforeseen events of his adversary.”